intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 ```

 The values of the aspects in this configuration file can be the numerical
-values from the `enum class aspect` enumeration or the enum identifer itself.
+values from the `enum class aspect` enumeration or the enum identifier itself.
 For each valid AOT compiler ID the driver has a built-in rule how to construct
 an AOT compilation command line based on given architecture name.
 For example,
 for the `gen11_1` and `gen_icl` architectures, the driver sees `gen-spir64`